-One of the first steps to complete on how to start an amazon business, Amazon sellers must determine for which states they will need to collect and remit sales tax.
+Amazon sellers must determine for which states they will need to collect and remit sales tax.
 As I mentioned earlier, this can get complicated, so it’s wise to consult a tax professional who has expertise in working with businesses that sell online.

 2. Register with the state’s tax agency.

 Before a business can collect sales tax in a state, it must obtain a sales tax permit or license.
 Usually, states will require that a business is registered in the state before it will issue a sales tax ID.
 If a business is selling in states outside of where it is registered, which is highly likely with Amazon sellers, it may need to apply for foreign qualification to collect and remit tax there.
 Foreign qualification provides a way for companies to expand their presence without formally registering new business entities in every state.